 Address: 167, 28th Street Between 76&77, Chan Aye Thargan Town, Mandalay

-The hotel had a roof top bar where we enjoyed a cocktail or two whilst enjoying the sunset.
-The accommodation was comfortable but our bedroom had no window.
+The hotel had a rooftop bar where we enjoyed a cocktail or two whilst enjoying the sunset.
+The accommodation was comfortable but our bedroom had no window (ensure that you check the room that you are booking if you want a window).
 The Smart Hotel was centrally located in Myanmar.
 The staff were very helpful in organising a car and a driver for us for the day.

 For the latest deals at the Smart Hotel click below.

 One of our favourite restaurants was Marie Min Vegetarian restaurant at 27th Street, Between 74th And 75th Street.
 For the latest reviews click here.

 For more Myanmar Travel Options you may enjoy reading our articles: